magento/magento2-page-builder/app/code/Magento/PageBuilder/docs/how-to-create-custom-content-type-container.md

 [Full width page layouts]: full-width-page-layouts.md
 [Add image uploader to content type]: image-uploader.md
 [Roadmap and Known Issues]: roadmap.md
-[How to create custom PageBuilder content type container]: how-to-create-custom-pagebuilder-content-type-container.md
+[How to create custom PageBuilder content type container]: how-to-create-custom-content-type-container.md

-This tutorial takes you through the process of creating a module with the name `VendorName_CustomContainers`.
+This tutorial takes you through the process of creating a module with the name `VendorName_CustomContainer`.

 The module creates a new custom container group content type with a `left` and `right` appearance.
 It also creates a new custon container content type for the container group.